 Section references are to the Internal Revenue Code unless otherwise noted.

 Future Developments

-For the latest information about developments related to Forms 1099-R and 5498 and their instructions, such as legislation enacted after they were published, go to IRS.gov/Form5498.
+For the latest information about developments related to Forms 1099-R and 5498 and their instructions, such as legislation enacted after they were published, go to IRS.gov/Form1099R or IRS.gov/Form5498.